Frequently asked questions (FAQs)

 Q. How do I endorse my check for mobile deposit?

-A. Endorse the back of your check with your signature and write "For Remote Deposit only at Thrivent FCU".
+A. Endorse the back of your check with your signature and write "For Mobile Deposit at TFCU only".

 Q. What are the deposit limits?